Vaping Giants Like Juul Have Reversed Years Of Progress Against Tobacco Use, Researchers Say

-Vaping companies like Juul have greatly appealed to young people, with use of these products growing dramatically over recent years.
-Many people, some even in their teens, have become hooked upon nicotine as a result.
-Now researchers are using staggering statistics to emphasize just how serious the vaping epidemic has become and the way it has reversed years of progress against tobacco use, according to US News.
+Vaping companies like Juul have greatly appealed to young people, with the use of these products growing dramatically over recent years.
+Many people, some even in their teens, have become hooked on nicotine as a result.
+Now, researchers are using staggering statistics to emphasize just how serious the vaping epidemic has become and the way it has reversed years of progress against tobacco use, according to US News.

 Young people are brought up being taught that smoking traditional cigarettes is terrible for one’s overall health and can lead to serious consequences later on.
-But there was a lot of mixed information regarding the Juul when it first came out, many believing vaping to be an entirely safe practice.
-Research has since emerged that shows that this is simply not the case.
+But there was a lot of mixed information regarding the Juul when it first came out, with many believing that vaping is an entirely safe practice.
+Research that has since emerged shows that this is simply not the case.

 A recent study showed that the number of Americans between the ages of 15-years-old and 34-years-old that have tried the Juul has nearly doubled just between 2018 and 2019.
 The study also showed that the majority of Juul consumers are young people.